stefanovolpatti/NodeJS/README.md

 Then, follow this instructions:

-1. Download or clone the folder and open it in your editor
+1. Download or Clone the folder and open it in your editor
 2. Open the command line and download all dependencies with:

        npm install